meditationstuff/protocol_1/index.md

 * love and beauty [see also: <a href="#enlightenment-sensorimotor-processing-love">enlightenment, sensorimotor processing, love</a>]
 * This should probably be expanded to a full section, soon.
 But there's this tension between, on the one hand, sort of "doing," even "efforting," even fighting or struggling, in daily life and also in case of illness, and so on.
 And, on the other hand, the more "spiritually usual," surrendering, letting go, etc. Certainly, it's ok to incline towards letting go, and so on.
 This is facilitative.
 But doing and even struggling isn't sort of a sign of moral or spiritual failure or something.
 It's natural to, when sort of hit by unknown unknowns or even sort of not-yet-known/&#8203;unknown knowns, to kind of flail.
 And that's the case whether ten minutes into meditation or thousands of hours.
 It's very hard to "generalize," so we're encountering newness all the time.
 In any case, generally, letting go happens after it becomes safe to let go.
 It's ok to struggle and we don't have to struggle not to struggle.
 Sometimes struggling makes all the difference, even if it incurs technical debt.
 Technical debt is often wholly or at least mostly good when paid eyes-open.
 As an extreme example, sometimes it makes sense, even though it's suffering-y or horrible, to puzzle out or track down some arcane treatment if you're sick.
 And other times it makes sense to just be patient.
 Sometimes it makes sense to do both.
 Slowly, over time, the tension or paradox between doing and surrender, striving and letting go, clarifies and untangles.
 Sometimes something was safe all along and sometimes something becomes safe, through spiritual practice, sometimes in very concrete ways, and the bodymind learns to takes care of itself, and then we let go.
 It's ok to test whether it's safe to let go, anytime, and also careful not to "struggle to not struggle."
 	* """so you want to change things? how, to what, and when? / ok to want to change things, to want, to have preferences to prefer, but usually all wound up in self-perpetuating error propogation that goes deep
+* re skill aquisition "on the cushion," as it were: couldn't ride bike night before, sleep on it, then sort of can for a few feet or even more, is possible to acquire high dimensional and complex real-time capabilities "on the cushion," given have collected data (and always have collected some data); will be imperfect, can be wrong. but not that differen than figuring out a math problem, or a key insight, away from computer or pencil and paper
+* managing --> acquiring, \[achieving, succeeding]

+end "misc pith"

 [<a href="#145ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]